Well, well, what do we have here? If it isn't me.

 "Put.
 It.
 On."

 Gaara slammed the door shut behind him.
 On his way to the driveway he noticed that the drugs were beginning to wear off.
 At the very least, the high was.
 It was a good thing, he supposed.
 Lowered the risk of him crashing the bike, the one he expected to find around the corner.
 It wasn't there.
-The bike wasn't parked in the front yard like Gaara had expected, leading him to the conclusion that his brother had put it in the garage.
-Thus he made his way to the separate building on the far left side of the frankly over-sized lot, unlocked the doors and pulled them open.
+The bike wasn't parked in the front yard like he'd expected, leading him to the garage instead.
+There he unlocked the doors and pulled them open.
 Gaara heard himself snort.

 Ducati Streetfighter 848.
 Black, sleek, built from pure testosterone.
-Kankuro definitely was trying to compensate for something or other.
+Kankuro definitely was compensating for something or other.

 It fell nothing short of a war.
 Two unspeakably strong wills clashing with one another, neither willing to back down, both equally as determined to achieve dominance and come out on top.
 Warfare between two wildly different forces, the ultimate fight of man versus machine.